 - 4) Tournaments cannot be held on the weekends of Provincial Championships without special approval. - 5) All teams participating in the tournament must be properly registered with the OWHA or with their appropriate provincial or national governing body affiliated with the IIHF.
-All OWHA teams must present at tournament registration a copy of the original OWHA registration form and all pertinent Participant Change of Information Forms. - 6) All players participating in the tournament must be properly registered through the OWHA (or their appropriate provincial or national governing body affiliated with the IIHF) to play on the team with which they are listed, or qualified to play by a proper OWHA "Pickup Consent" form or IIHF equivalent - 7) No player may play on more than one team in a tournament. - 8) No team may compete in a lower category than the one in which it is registered with the OWHA except that a team that has been re-categorized shall have 30 days from the date it is notified of the re-categorization to play in any tournament that it is already registered in at the time recategorization. - 9) Tournament hosts must apply for a Tournament Permit specifying the divisions that are going to be offered.
+All OWHA teams must carry a copy of the original OWHA registration form and all pertinent Participant Change of Information Forms.
+These registration forms and Participant Change of Information Forms are not to be submitted to the Tournament Committee and are to be retained by the team only.
+All out of Province teams must present at tournament registration their proper approval from their governing body. - 6) All players participating in the tournament must be properly registered through the OWHA (or their appropriate provincial or national governing body affiliated with the IIHF) to play on the team with which they are listed, or qualified to play by a proper OWHA "Pickup Consent" form or IIHF equivalent - 7) No player may play on more than one team in a tournament. - 8) No team may compete in a lower category than the one in which it is registered with the OWHA except that a team that has been re-categorized shall have 30 days from the date it is notified of the re-categorization to play in any tournament that it is already registered in at the time recategorization. - Tournament hosts must apply for a Tournament Permit specifying the divisions that are going to be offered.
 There will be no "OPEN" categories. - 10) Tournament hosts must first accept teams in their advertised OWHA category prior to accepting teams from a lower category.
 If teams of more than one category must be scheduled to play in the same division, the tournament host must explicitly advise all teams in the proposed division, giving them the opportunity to withdraw from the tournament with a full refund of their tournament entry fee.
 When competitive teams of more than one category must play in the same division, they should be adjacent categories (e.g. BB and B, or A and BB, or B and C, etc.).
 House league teams may be scheduled to play in any competitive division only if the house league team declares to the tournament host that the team has not already participated in two competitive tournaments this season, and if the tournament host explicitly advises all teams in the proposed division, giving them the opportunity to withdraw from the tournament with a full refund of their tournament entry fee.
 If it is necessary to place house league teams in competitive divisions, the tournament host should endeavour to place them in divisions suitable to their skill level.